 The MCAT includes a section titled “Psychological, Social and Biological Foundations of Behavior,” which tests applicants’ understanding of the behavioral and social sciences as these explain the roles of sociocultural and behavioral factors in health and health outcomes.

+In addition, it is a good idea to take courses that help you understand medicine in the context of the social, historical, economic, and cultural processes that help produce it (this is especially valuable as preparation for interviews).
 Before you register for classes, use the keyword “health” on the LSA course guide to view your options.
-Here are a few suggestions that will help you prepare for this section:
+Here are a few suggestions that will help you learn more:

 - AMCULT 331 Health in America